calvinyst/calvinyst.github.io/README.md

-# calvinyst.github.io
+# About calvinyst
 ---
-## calvinyst's adventures, learnings and musings
+## I am a data science/AI enthusiast, an IT leader in Logistics and a Master of Data Science candidate.
 ---